EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![7-Element Yagi-Uda Simple Antenna](Types_of_Antenna/7-Element-Yagi-Uda-Simple-Antenna-Pattern.png)

-Figure 1.4: 7-Element Yagi-Uda Simple Antenna Propagation Pattern.*
+*Figure 1.40: 7-Element Yagi-Uda Simple Antenna Propagation Pattern.*
 This antenna produces a highly directive "pencil beam" pattern.
 - Ultra-Narrow Main Lobe: The beam is much thinner and reaches much further than the previous models.
 - High Directivity: This antenna has excellent "gain," meaning it can pick up extremely weak signals, provided it is pointed exactly at the source.